Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Pre-Disaster Communication and Energy Planning and Warning

 We summarize our recommendations as follows.
 Firstly, to overcome the challenges of the variety of \ac{IoT} devices, we should work together to promote compatibility and standardization among communication protocols and data formats.
 This will make it easier to integrate \ac{IoT} devices into disaster management systems.
 Secondly, \ac{AI} and \ac{ML} technologies should be further developed to aid real-time decision-making in disaster situations.
 This involves enhancing cognitive radio technologies for dynamic spectrum allocation and utilizing AI at the network edge to improve adaptability and response times.
 Thirdly, social media platforms should be integrated into disaster management strategies to enhance early warning systems and coordinate relief efforts.
 Training responders and communities on effective social media use during disasters can significantly improve results.
 Fourth, since \ac{RES} and \ac{BESS} have the potential to enhance the resilience of communication systems, we recommend using them more in areas that are often affected by disasters and remote areas.
 This would involve investing in sustainable energy infrastructure and making sure these systems are strong enough to work in extreme conditions.
 Moreover, ongoing research and development should focus on improving the integration of various technological enablers, particularly in the context of energy-efficient communication technologies and smart grids.
+To this end, standardized and interoperable communication interfaces must be developed to ensure seamless integration between communication infrastructure and energy management systems, especially in heterogeneous environments.
+Additionally, real-time coordination between distributed energy resources and communication networks remains a key challenge, calling for adaptive and energy-aware network protocols that can dynamically respond to fluctuating energy availability and infrastructure conditions.
+Moreover, joint optimization frameworks that simultaneously consider energy constraints, network topology, and service quality are needed to maximize operational efficiency in post-disaster environments.
+The integration of renewable-powered microgrids with communication layers should also be explored, particularly in terms of maintaining connectivity when traditional power supplies are disrupted.
+Further investigation is required into the scalability, latency, and resilience of AI-driven power management strategies for autonomous and self-healing communication networks operating under disaster-induced stress conditions.
 This will ensure that communication infrastructures are both sustainable and resilient and capable of meeting the demands of future disaster scenarios.
-Finally, to make pre-disaster communication and early warning systems more effective, public awareness and training should be improved.
-This includes educating communities on technologies such as mobile alerts and \ac{UAV}s and using \ac{AR} and \ac{VR} technologies to train emergency personnel in realistic disaster response scenarios.